 Results.
 If the results seemed promising on the training dataset, they turned out to be less convincing once our predictions uploaded on Kaggle.
 Our best accuracy score using this method is 0.804 which is below our best model score.

-Model selection
+Model comparison

 Context.
 The preprocessing is done and we are now going to compare the performances of different models based on various sets of features and hyperparameters tuning.